How To Jet Ski Ride from Parry Sound to Pointe Au Baril…

 Pick Your Day for Georgian Bay North Sea Doo Tour…

 Even the inland waters of Georgian Bay made me feel small on my 3-seater Sea-Doo.
 Everything here – water, shorelines, and landmass – seemed larger than life.
-The scenery was spectacular and on this sunny day, the waters were relatively calm, twinkling with highlights, as if some fairy princess had scattered handfuls of glitter to becalm the surface for our Sea Doo ride.
+The scenery was spectacular.
+And on this sunny day, the waters were relatively calm, twinkling with highlights.
+It was as if some fairy princess had scattered handfuls of glitter to becalm the surface for our jet ski ride.

 Georgian Bay North Bay Sea Doo Tour – Killbear to Ojibway…